Plan an upgrade from older versions of Office to Microsoft 365 Apps

 Microsoft 365 Apps, the subscription version of Office that comes with many Microsoft 365 (and Office 365) enterprise and business plans.

-Office LTSC 2021, which is sold as a one-time purchase, through a volume license agreement, and available for one computer per license.
+Office LTSC 2021, which is sold as a one-time purchase, through a volume license agreement, and available for one device per license.

 A key difference between Microsoft 365 Apps and Office LTSC 2021 is that Microsoft 365 Apps is updated regularly, as often as monthly, with new features.
 Office LTSC 2021 only has the same features that it had when it was released in September 2021.